Oxford in Talbot County, Maryland — The American Northeast (Mid-Atlantic)

 Location.
 38° 41.579′ N, 76° 10.446′ W. Marker is in Oxford, Maryland, in Talbot County.
-Marker is at the intersection of East Strand and North Morris Street (County Route 333), on the left when traveling east on East Strand.
-Touch for map.
+Marker is at the intersection of East Strand and North Morris Street (County Route 333), on the left when traveling east Touch for map.
 Marker is in this post office area: Oxford MD 21654, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 The Robert Morris Inn (within shouting distance of this marker); Oxford - Bellevue Ferry (within shouting distance of this marker); Oxford (approx. 0.6 miles away); In Memory of Col. Tench Tilghman (approx. 0.8 miles away); Grave of General Perry Benson (was approx. 4.1 miles away but has been reported missing. ); “The Wilderness” (approx. 4.1 miles away); “Canterbury Mannor” (approx. 4.3 miles away); “Hole-in-the-Wall” (approx. 6.1 miles away).
 Touch for a list and map of all markers in Oxford.